ovsoil/leetcode/README.md

 # My leetcode practice with a unit test framework

-:sweat_drops:　Write leetcode code and test them easily with full unit test features!　:sweat_drops:
+ *Write leetcode code and test them easily with full unit test features!*

 ## Example

 - Use [`Catch`](https://github.com/philsquared/Catch) as unit-test framework

-- Source files for each question in project should strtucured like:
+- Source files for each leetcode problem in project should strtucured like:

     ```
-    $id. $question_title
+    $id. $problem_title
     ├──  solution.hpp    # implement the solution
     └──  TEST.cpp        # UNIT Testcases
     ```